xiongyichun/scTPA/README.md

         Genes must be detected within a minimum number of cells.
 Used for filtering genes. [default= 3] --min_features=MIN_FEATURES
         Cells must have at least the minimum number of genes.
-Used for filtering cells. [default= 200] --species=SPECIES
+Used for filtering cells. [default= 200] --imputation=IMPUTATION
-        "Species.
-Available options are 'homo' or 'mus'. [default= homo] --imputation=IMPUTATION
         Imputation method.
 Available options are 'scImpute' or 'none'. 'scImpute': impute scRNA-seq profile using scImpute R package. [default= none]
-    --data_type=FILE
-        Data type of gene expression profile，Available options are 'TPM' or 'count'. 'count' indicate that the expression profile is non-negative UMI or read count.
-'TPM' indicate that the expression profile is normalized FPKM, RPKM, CPM or TPM. [default= TPM]

     --pathway_database=PATHWAY_DATABASE
         Pathway database.
 Avalible database are avalible on https://github.com/sulab-wmu/scTPA#details [default= kegg] --user_pathway=USER_PATHWAY